Melagiris/muggerCRB/README.md

 **Multi-scale habitat modeling to improve spatial prioritization for mugger crocodile conservation in riverine landscapes**

 This repository contains the code used for the analyses presented in the manuscript:
 > *Multi-scale habitat modeling to improve spatial prioritization for mugger crocodile conservation in riverine landscapes*
+>
-> Ecological Applications
+> Journal: Ecological Applications

 The repository implements a multi-scale habitat modeling workflow for evaluating habitat suitability of mugger crocodiles (*Crocodylus palustris*) in Cauvery River Basin.